 Upon termination without cause, 25,000 shares of restricted stock would vest on a prorated basis based on the number of months since the grant date, so long as the employee's employment agreement with the Company has not terminated.
 Using the closing price on December 31, 2014, the value of such 19,363 shares would have been \$2,880,440 plus accrued dividends of \$808,405.

-6) Continued health benefits for remainder of term or until covered by another plan.
-Amounts shown reflect an estimated cost including tax equalization for providing such benefits through the remainder of the term.
+Continued health benefits for remainder of term or until covered by another plan.
+Amounts shown reflect an estimated cost including tax equalization for providing such benefits through

 John Strzemp